/* MAKE SURE TO CHANGE THE NAME HERE AS WELL OTHERWISE CSS WONT CHANGE AND THE POPUP WONT WORK */

-BACK PAIN: WHAT WORKS AND WHAT’S WORSE
+BACK PAIN: WHAT WORKS & WHAT’S WORSE

 It’s one of the commonest ailments, yet there is very little consensus when it comes to treating serious back pain.
 Here’s how one woman used her own painful experience to motivate her search for reliable information and lasting relief.